ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 - Content type (label: `3`): Media type of payload, as a string.
 For example, `application/spdx+json` is the media type of SDPX in JSON encoding.
 - Registration Policy info (label: `TBD`, temporary: `393`): A map containing key/value pairs set by the Issuer which are sealed on Registration and non-opaque to the Transparency Service.
 The key/value pair semantics are specified by each Issuer or are specific to the Issuer and Feed tuple.
 Examples include: the sequence number of signed statements on a feed, Issuer metadata, or a reference to other transparent statements (e.g., augments, replaces, new-version, CPE-for).
 - Key ID (label: `4`): Key ID, as a bytestring.

-Registration:

-: the process of submitting a Signed Statement to a Transparency Service, applying the Transparency Service's Registration Policy, storing the Signed Statement in the Registry, and producing a Receipt.

 In CDDL {{-CDDL}} notation, a Signed_Statement is defined as follows: